ANANAzZzZz/ANANAzZzZz/README.md

-### Hello, my name is Vlad, welcome to my github profile 🏯
+## Hello, my name is Vlad, welcome to my github profile 🏯

+### Brief introduction
-Currently studying in [SUAI](https://new.guap.ru/) university on informatics and computer technician program 💻
+* Student of [SUAI](https://new.guap.ru/) university on informatics and computer technician program  since 2021 🎓

-Love to take part in hackathons very much !
+* Employee of [Sberbank of Russia](http://www.sberbank.ru/) since August 2024 as Java Developer 💻
+* Fan of active recreation and gym 🏞️

 #### Major projects: